16 Fun Things to do in Nairobi during Lockdown

 - Go on a morning jog/walk with your friends at Karura Forest

 Catch some fresh air and burn some calories as you jog or cycle in Karura forest.
-Treat yourself to some breakfast afterward at the River Cafe.
+Treat yourself to some breakfast afterwards at the River Cafe.

 Catch killer views of Nairobi city from Ngong Hills or join group hikes to Limuru, Kikuyu, and Wangige areas organised by Lets Drift.
 I went to Tigoni, Limuru back in March with them.
 Read more about my experience here.